Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 ## Delete connection {#delete-app-connection}

-When an a connection to a service is deleted, if a developer wants to reconnect to the service, they must submit a new application registration request.
+When an a connection to an API product version is deleted, if a developer wants to reconnect to the API product version, they must submit a new application registration request.
 To delete a connection from an application, follow these steps:

 1. Navigate to the application's details page, by clicking on a specific application from the **Applications** section.